dotkernel/api/README.md

 > **Do not enable development mode in production!**

-If you're installing the project for development, you should **enable** development mode, by running:
+If you're installing the project for development, you should **enable** development mode by running:

 ```shell
 composer development-enable